Best noise canceling wireless earbuds Android Central 2021

 - No wireless charging

-Soundcore, Anker's audio sub-brand, has a mighty impressive pair of truly wireless earbuds on its hands with the Soundcore Liberty Air 2.
+Soundcore, Anker's audio sub-brand, has a mighty impressive pair of truly wireless earbuds on its hands with the upgraded Soundcore Liberty Air 2 Pro.
 There's a lot to talk about, so let's dive right in.

-On the audio side of things, the Liberty Air 2 come with a feature called "HearID" that creates a custom EQ for the earbuds that are made specifically for your ears.
+On the audio side of things, the Liberty Air 2 Pro maintains the feature called "HearID" that creates a custom EQ for the earbuds made specifically for your ears.
 It does this by mapping your hearing sensitivity at multiple frequencies, ensuring your music sounds just right.
-Adding to the impressive sound are diamond-coated drivers that deliver 15% more bandwidth and twice the bass, not to mention support for Qualcomm's aptX audio codec.
+Adding to the impressive sound are 11mm PureNote drivers that are capable of an impressive bass range.

-Looking at other areas of the Air 2, the good news continues.
-There's an IPX5 rating for sweat and water-resistance, and the case can be topped up wirelessly on a Qi charger.
+Looking at other areas of the Air 2 Pro, the good news continues.
+There's an IPX4 rating for which will be fine for some sweat — but that's about it, and the case can be topped up wirelessly on a Qi charger.
 If we had to complain about something, it'd be battery life.
 Don't get us wrong, 28 hours of total use is excellent, but you can also spend less money on the Dyplay earbuds for substantially longer endurance.

 - Creates custom EQ based on your ears

-After popularizing Alexa with its Echo speakers, Amazon has now brought the iconic digital helper to true wireless earbuds.
-The result?
-Echo Buds.
+After popularizing Alexa with its Echo speakers, Amazon popular Echo Buds Amazon has improved the true wireless earbuds with a sequel.

 Being an Echo product, it only makes sense that Alexa is baked in.
 Just say "Alexa" at any time while wearing the Echo Buds to set a timer, ask about the weather, get turn-by-turn directions, and more.
-We also love the 20-hour total battery life and the addition of sweat-resistance.
+While we love that this new version is 20% smaller than the previous iteration, it also means that the battery life has been cut to a 15 hours total battery life.
+At least Amazon did manage to squeeze in IPX-4 certification for sweat resistance.

 - Audio is great